oxanamar/English-cards/README.md

 ```bash
 npm start
 ```

+## 🔮 Future Enhancements

+- **User Accounts:**
+  Integrating user accounts would allow learners to save their progress and access their vocabulary on different devices.

+- **Advanced Analytics:**
+  Adding detailed progress tracking and statistics, such as time spent learning and accuracy rates, would provide more insights into user performance.

+- **Word Categories:**
+  Grouping words into categories like "Business", "Travel", and "Everyday Vocabulary" would help users focus on specific areas.

+- **Speech Recognition:**
+  Integrating a speech recognition feature would let users practice pronunciation and improve their speaking skills.

 #### Step 4: Open your browser and go to `http://localhost:3000` to see the project in action 🙌🏻